 - A copy of the Notice of Inspection of I-9 Employment Eligibility Verification forms for the inspection to be conducted.

 In addition, The Labor Commissioner is required to publish a template for employers to use by July 1, 2018.

-- An employer is required to provide an affected employee with a copy of the Notice of Inspection of I-9 Employment Eligibility Verification form.
+- An employer is required to provide an affected employee with a copy of the Notice of Inspection of the I-9 Employment Eligibility Verification form.

 An affected employee is an employee identified by the immigration agency inspection.
-The employer is required to provide the affected employee a copy of the written immigration agency notice within 72 hours.
+The employer is required to provide the affected employee with a copy of the written immigration agency notice within 72 hours.
 If hand delivery is not possible, by mail or email, will suffice.

 - Employers cannot reverify the employment eligibility of a current employee in a manner that’s not required by federal law.